Image courtesy of Marc Murphy Cartoons

 Yesterday, the earthly remains of John Asher made one last trip around the track at Churchill Downs, and he passed for one last time beneath the shadow of the Twin Spires.

 It was a fitting goodbye to the man who was the face – and the voice – of Churchill Downs for two decades as Vice President of Racing Communications.

-“I would love when we get to the great day … if somebody would say ‘Matt Winn would love this guy,'” said Asher, referencing the legendary leader who transformed the Kentucky Derby into the world-class sporting and the social event it is today.
+“I would love when we get to the great day … if somebody would say ‘Matt Winn would love this guy,'” said Asher, referencing the legendary leader who transformed the Kentucky Derby into a world-class sporting and social event it is today.
 “I would like to think that I made some contribution the time that I’ve been there.”

 Churchill Downs tweeted yesterday, “Not since Colonel Matt Winn has there ever been a person so associated as the face of Churchill Downs and the Kentucky Derby than John Asher.”

 Based on that tweet alone, I think it is safe to say Asher will be remembered just as he had hoped.
 It is easy to imagine that Matt Winn would have loved him; everyone else seemed to love him, and he certainly contributed to the sport of horse racing and the vitality of the Kentucky Derby.